Tales from the Trenches: Spotlight on a Revenue Recognition Assessment

 Looking for Revenue Recognition resources and expertise?
 We can help.

 Time is running out to comply with the new FASB Revenue Recognition standard.
 If you’re just starting on your plan to address rev rec or have any questions, I’m happy to chat.
 At Bridgepoint Consulting, we can help you navigate these changes—from strategy to project management and through implementation—so you can focus on running your business and meet the new standard on schedule.
 In addition to the legwork, our team can help you get prepared for board and investor questions, help you leverage internal resources to save money and gain internal expertise, and reduce your risks by conducting a proactive evaluation of your systems and design of controls.
-Explore our Rev Rec services and resource center to get started today.
+Explore our Rev Rec services to get started today.